-The proposed project would be for renovation of the 21,000-gsf existing warehouse building; demolition of the two 9,000-gsf additions; construction of an 18,500-gsf addition; and construction of a 5,700-gsf covered, unenclosed canopy structure to provide additional program space on the exterior of the building.
+The proposed project would renovate the 21,000 gross-square-foot (gsf) existing warehouse building; demolish the two 9,000-gsf additions; construct a 18,500-gsf addition, and build a 5,700-gsf covered and unenclosed canopy structure to provide additional program space on the exterior of the building.
 Upon completion, the facility would accommodate 48 artist studios and related support in approximately 45,200 gsf.
 The table below summarizes existing and proposed building areas.